nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   you to the Table of Contents.

 ### Common Notation
-Throughout this User Guide, you will also find some common notations, to provide you with extra information you may need.
+Throughout this User Guide, you will also find some extra information provided.
 Look out for these coloured boxes!

 <div markdown="block" class="alert alert-success">